samidala/courier-service-design/readme.md

 3. `PackageOrderImplTest.testCalcDiscountCategoryAndWeight` simulates support new offer code by category and weight.

-# Observations:
+# improvements:
-1. Helper class can be added to combine the results for cost estimation and time estimation
+1. Method naming conventions can be made better.
+2.

    ![uml.png](uml.png)